 IMPORTANT!
-The IEEE 802.11n/ac standard prohibits using High Throughput with WEP or WPA-TKIP as the unicast cipher.
-If you use these encryption methods, your data rate will drop to IEEE 802.11g 54Mbps connection
+The IEEE 802.11n/ac/ax standard prohibits using High Throughput with WEP or WPA-TKIP as the unicast cipher.
+If you use these encryption methods, your data rate will drop to IEEE 802.11g 54Mbps connection.

-5 Click Apply when done.
+- 5. Key in your security passkey. - 6.
+Click Apply when done.